SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-22-cops-vs-masks-vs-us.md

 I mean&hellip; sure, it's brilliant and hilarious.
 Also probably felony assault to use it on an unwilling subject.
-And, given the hyper-military, hair-trigger police you're likely to encounter (good cops aside, of course), it's likely to get you _shot dead_.
+And, given the hyper-military, hair-trigger police you're likely to encounter (good cops aside, of course), attempting to use it on a cop is likely to get you _shot dead_.

 Another wonderful fantasy.
 That's 3 fantasies in this post: firing NYPD cops who won't mask and react violently to being questioned, outsourcing policing to Canada, and now a mask